gui1117/airjump-multi/README.md

 This is probably the most interesting part.

 Adding a rigid body to the nphysics world returns a handle, this handle can be used to borrow the actual rigid body by borrowing the nphysics world.

-The handle is stored in specs and each system that want to use it must also use the nphysic world resource to actual access the data.
+The handle is stored in a specs component storage and each system that want to use it must also use the nphysic world resource to actually access the data.
-In order to be able to get the entity corresponding to nphysics body (while raycasting in the physic world for instance), I created a resource BodiesMap that map each body to an entity.
+In order to be able to get the entity corresponding to a rigid body (while raycasting in the physic world for instance), I created a resource BodiesMap that map each body to an entity.
-The main issue is how to make nphysics world coherent with handles stored in specs component and bodies mapping.
+The main issue is how to make nphysics world coherent with handle specs component storage and bodies mapping.

 * Enforce handles stored in specs to actually correspond to an existing nphysics body:

-  I made the component buildable only from method that insert the body in nphysics world and bodies map at the same time as in the specs storage.
+  I simply made the component buildable only from method that insert the body in nphysics world and bodies map at the same time as in the specs storage.
   ```rust
   pub fn safe_insert<'a>(
       entity: ::specs::Entity,